at-gmbh/at-python-template/{{cookiecutter.project_slug}}/README.md

     poetry install

-Behind the scenes, this creates a virtual environment and installs your dependencies into it.
+Behind the scenes, this creates a virtual environment and installs {{ cookiecutter.module_name }} along with its dependencies (like `pip install -e .`) into that virtualenv.
 Whenever you run `poetry run <command>`, that `<command>` is actually run inside the virtualenv managed by poetry.
 {% endif -%}

 {% if cookiecutter.create_cli == 'yes' %}